Dems: No evidence of credible threats against EPA's Pruitt - Philly

 Democrats on the Senate Environment and Public Works Committee wrote in a letter Tuesday that they have reviewed security assessments describing 16 purported threats against Pruitt.
 They include public protests, criticism of Pruitt's policies and other activities protected by the First Amendment.

 The letter from Sens.
-Tom Carper of Delaware and Sheldon Whitehouse of Rhode Island urged the committee's Republican chairman to begin oversight hearings into Pruitt's unusual security precautions.
+Tom Carper of Delaware and Sheldon Whitehouse of Rhode Island urged the committee's Republican majority to begin oversight hearings into Pruitt's unusual security precautions.

+Committee Chairman John Barrasso quickly rebuffed that request, saying no hearing on Pruitt's security procedures will be held.
+The Wyoming Republican lashed out at his Democratic colleagues, accusing Carper and Whitehouse of improperly disclosing "law enforcement sensitive information" without the approval of EPA or the Secret Service.

 The Associated Press reported Friday that EPA has spent about $3 million on Pruitt's security measures, which included flying first-class and using a full-time security detail of 20 armed officers.